atlassian/data-center-helm-charts/docs/docs/README.md

 * [Configuration](userguide/CONFIGURATION.md) - a deep dive into the configuration parameters
 * [Platforms support](platforms/PLATFORMS.md) - how to allow support for different platforms
 * [Examples](examples/EXAMPLES.md) - various configuration examples
-* [Troubleshooting](userguide/TROUBLESHOOTING.md) - how to debug issues with installation
+* [Troubleshooting](troubleshooting/TROUBLESHOOTING.md) - how to debug issues with installation

 ## Feedback

-If you find any issue, please [raise a ticket](https://github.com/atlassian-labs/data-center-helm-charts/issues/new){.external}.
+If you find any issue, [raise a ticket](https://github.com/atlassian-labs/data-center-helm-charts/issues/new){.external}.
 If you have general feedback or question regarding the charts, please use [Atlassian Community Kubernetes space](https://community.atlassian.com/t5/Atlassian-Data-Center-on/gh-p/DC_Kubernetes){.external}.

 ## Contributions